Eastside Inventory Is Up 65%. So Why Aren't Prices Falling?

 4. Kirkland: Buyer Leverage Is Emerging

-Kirkland and Bridle Trails (Area 560) crossed the 6-month supply threshold at 6.03 months — officially entering buyer's market territory.
-But the pending sales data tells a more nuanced story: pending contracts rose 34% year over year.
-Buyers are writing offers.
-They are just being selective, and the homes that are not moving are the ones that need to recalibrate on price or condition.
+Kirkland (Area 560) crossed 6 months of supply at 6.03 — officially buyer's market territory.
+But pending sales rose 34% year over year, meaning buyers are writing contracts.
+They are simply being selective.
+Homes that don't meet today's standards on price or condition are the ones sitting.

-Area 500 (Issaquah, Factoria, Newcastle, Somerset) showed the largest median price decline in the dataset: −15% to $1,625,000.
-But with 2.63 months of supply and 64 closed sales — identical to last year — the market is not broken.
-What changed is the price tier, not the pace.
-Buyers at this level found value and acted.
+Area 500 showed the largest median price decline — 15% to $1,625,000.
+But with 2.63 months of supply and 64 closed sales (identical to last year), the market is not broken.
+What changed is price tier, not pace.
 Days on market: 13 days.
 That is a fast market.

 Where Buyers Are Acting — and Where They Are Waiting

-Chart 4 — Pending Sales vs. Closed Sales % Change YoY · April 2026
+Chart 4 — Pending vs. Closed Sales % Change YoY · April 2026

 Information and statistics compiled and reported by the Northwest Multiple Listing Service.

-Kirkland and Mercer Island stand out clearly: pending sales are up sharply in both markets despite overall softness.
-Buyers are writing contracts.
-The demand is there — it is just concentrated in specific properties that meet today's buyer's standards for condition, price, and location.
+Kirkland and Mercer Island stand out: pending sales are up sharply in both markets despite overall softness.
+Demand is there — concentrated in properties that meet today's buyer standards for condition, price, and location.

 How Long Are Homes Actually Sitting?